LostBoysStudio/Bottle-Puzzle-Docs/docs/PrivacyPolicy.md

 ## Information We Collect

-### Information You Provide
-- Game progress and scores
-- Level completion data
-- Game settings and preferences

 ### Automatically Collected Information
 - Device information (device type, operating system)
-- Game performance data
 - Ad interaction data (through Google AdMob)

 ## How We Use Your Information

 We use the collected information to:
-- Provide and improve the game experience
-- Track game progress and achievements
 - Display personalized advertisements
-- Analyze game performance and user behavior

 ## Advertising